 A sea coat, worn but mended well, as once had I when young and poor.

-His hat I saw was pulled right down, to cover ears from snow and wind,
+His hat I saw, just pulled right down to cover ears from snow and wind,

 So close was he I barely raised my voice to him.
 I said “Hallo,”